Five top tips for fast growth businesses

 For companies or employees such as non-executive directors that do not qualify for EMI, CSOP or any other approved share incentive plan, unapproved options can still be issued.
 Whilst not as tax efficient, as any growth in value is subject to Income Tax rather than Capital Gains Tax, they can still incentivise employees to help grow the business towards a successful exit.

-There are more bespoke arrangements available for businesses that don’t qualify for the approved share option plans, such as issuing growth shares to employees.
+There are more bespoke arrangements available for businesses that do not qualify for the approved share option plans, such as issuing growth shares to employees.
 This can avoid the Income Tax charges that arise in the future, and mean growth is subject to Capital Gains Tax.
 Any company considering issuing growth shares should take tax, legal and valuation advice.

 4 Pre-exit planning